mamuz/PhpDependencyAnalysis/README.md

 ## Features

 - Providing high customizing level
-- Dependency graph creation on customized levels respectively different scopes
+- Dependency graph creation on customized levels respectively different scopes and layers
+- Supports Usage-Graph, Call-Graph and Inheritance-Graph
+- Dependencies can be aggregated to a package, a module or a layer
 - Detecting cycles and violations between layers in a tiered architecture
 - Printing graphs in several formats (HTML, SVG, DOT)
-- Adding user-defined detection plugins
-- Adding user-defined output plugins for printing graphs
+- Extandable by adding user-defined plugins for collecting and printing of dependencies
-- Supports collecting namespaces from [`IoC-Containers`](http://en.wikipedia.org/wiki/Inversion_of_control)
-- Supports collecting [`PHP-Superglobals`](http://php.net/manual/en/language.variables.superglobals.php) as a dependency
-- Supports collecting PHP-Statements, which cannot be resolved, like `create_function` or `eval`
-- Supports collecting namespaces, which are declared in DocBlocks
-- Supports collecting strings, which looks like a namespace

 ## Configuration